Skip to main content

 Claude Code - session

-Describe the end state
+Describe the visual outcome

 What should a user see after the change?
 Be specific about the visual, not the code.